skip navigation

 What happens next with a Point of Order?

 The chair should say, “State your point.”
 The member then explains the problem.
-Finally, the chair gives a ruling.
+The chair listens, then gives a ruling.

 • If the chair agrees with the Point of Order, the chair says, “The point is well taken” and enforces the rule.